-6.1 Software providers agreed to an SLA
+7.1.
+Software providers agreed to an SLA

-By having their software in the UMD, software providers should have agreed to a Service Level Agreement (SLA) with includes agreeing:
+By having their software in the UMD, software providers should have agreed to an SLA with includes agreeing:

-- That any suspected vulnerabilities found in their software are handled using the EGI SVG issue handling process. - To provide contact details for their development teams. - To respond when asked by the SVG as soon as possible or at least within 2 working days. - To co-operate to ensure that if they find a vulnerability in their own software, they fix it in a timely manner and ensure that the new version is available in the UMD for an appropriate amount of time prior to releasing information on this.
+- That any suspected vulnerabilities found in their software are handled using the EGI SVG issue handling process. - To provide contact details for their development teams. - To respond when asked by the SVG as soon as possible or at least within 2 working days. - To co-operate to ensure that if they find a vulnerability in their own software, they fix it in a timely manner and a ensure that the new version is available in the UMD for an appropriate amount of time prior to releasing information on this.